Hemorrhoids are commonly seen and function to keep the anus closed.

 Causes of hemorrhoidal piles:

-• Sitting for long time, especially on the toilet seat
+- Sitting for a long time, especially on the toilet seat

-Hemorrhoids disease are often known as hemorrhoidal piles.
+Hemorrhoid disease is often known as hemorrhoidal piles.

-it is characterized by congested blood veins under mucosa in the anal canal.
+it is characterized by congested blood veins under the mucosa in the anal canal.

-Over 80% of people will at some point in their lives develop hemorrhoids disorder, with about 50% of people experiencing chronic hemorrhoids disease.
+Over 80% of people will at some point in their lives develop hemorrhoid disorder, with about 50% of people experiencing chronic hemorrhoid disease.

-when its nuisance still at a challenging level and impacting the level of activity and lifestyle, then it is time to LHP ® treatment.
+when its nuisance is still at a challenging level and impacting the level of activity and lifestyle, then it is time for LHP ® treatment.

 Many people suffer a lot from hemorrhoidal piles because they prefer to avoid traditional surgical treatment.